Lore1697/ai-response-evaluator/README.md

 ---

-## Why This Project
+## Why this project

-This project demonstrates practical skills in:

-- AI response evaluation
-- Risk detection in language models
-- NLP-based rule systems
-- Building interactive tools for analysis
+This project was built to simulate real-world AI evaluation workflows, focusing on identifying risks, inconsistencies, and quality issues in generated responses.

+It reflects practical aspects of AI training and data annotation tasks, including structured evaluation, guideline-based reasoning, and explainability.

 ---